BenjaminGrabow/node-db3-challenge/queries.md

 ### Gabes extra challenges
 ###Find the number of shipments by each shipper
-SELECT shippername, count(orderid) from shippers as s join orders as o on o.shipperid = s.shipperid group by shippername; Find the category that brings in the most revenue
+SELECT shippername, count(orderid) as numOfOrders from shippers as s join orders as o on o.shipperid = s.shipperid group by shippername order by numOfOrders desc;

 ###Find the top 5 best performing employees measured in number of orders
 select firstname, count(orderid) as Count from employees as e left join orders as o on o.employeeid = e.employeeid